BENTONVILLE -- Police suspect a former youth minister may have had inappropriate contact with up to 30 boys, according to two Bentonville detectives.

-Woodhams said all the communications and images involved juvenile males.
+Woodhams said all the communications and images involved boys.

-Joshua Robinson, deputy prosecutor, requested Hord's bond be set at $500,000 cash only.
+Joshua Robinson, deputy prosecutor, requested that Hord's bail be set at $500,000 cash only.

 Ryan Jewell, Hord's attorney, urged the judge to set a corporate surety bond for his client.

 Jewell said his client has lived in the state for several years and has no criminal history.
-He told the judge the purpose of bond is to make sure individuals show up in court and bond should not be used as a punishment.
+He told the judge the purpose of bail is to make sure individuals show up in court and bail should not be used as a punishment.

 Hord's arraignment is scheduled for 8:30 a.m.
 Oct.
 3 in Green's courtroom.